junxit/us-congress-bills-110/metadata.md

 - 2008-07-31 — Introduced in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time. (text of measure as introduced: CR S7957-7959)
 - 2008-07-31 — Sponsor introductory remarks on measure.
 (CR S7956-7957)
 - 2008-08-01 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 927.
+- 2008-09-11 — Message on Senate action sent to the House.
+- 2008-09-11 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8342-8356; text as passed Senate: CR S8342-8344)
+- 2008-09-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8342-8356; text as passed Senate: CR S8342-8344)